Here we come with the second step of digitization of an environment, previously, not automated.

 - CBM: Conditional Based Maintenance.
 The CBM is another kind of maintenance scheduling, even more complicating than the previous one, as it allows to set conditions regarding the thresholds of one or multiple variables.
 In order to use the CBM we need to configure our variables, together with the threshold excesses.
 Here comes necessary a system named Statistic Process Control that we will cover in the next episodes as it concerns the Artificial Intelligence.
 Independently from the usage time or cycles, an out of control (threshold excess) variable will determine a maintenance activity, which’ll be scheduled directly in the Machine Ledger calendar.

 The power of the ML solution does not end here.
-Just like the OEE, the ML produces precious KPIs: MTTR (Mean Time To Repair) and MTBF (Mean Time Between Failure)
+Just like the OEE, the ML produces precious KPIs: MTTR (Mean Time Between Failure) e MTBF (Mean Time To Repair).

 We will definitely continue this digitization process in the following episode.
 Stay tuned!

 If you’re interested in the themes that we’re covering, follow and text us on Linkedin: we’d like to know YOUR opinion

 You may want to use something even quicker, in that case, follow us on Telegram!